dbrattli/aioreactive/README.md

 ## Functions and operators

+Sources and streams may be created, transformed, filtered, aggregated, or combined using operators.
+Operators are plain functions that you may apply to a source stream.

-aioreactive contains many of the same operators as you know from Rx.
+Aioreactive contains many of the same operators as you know from Rx.
 Our goal is not to implement them all, but to have the most essential onces.
 Other may be added by extension libraries.

 * **concat** -- Concatenates two source streams.
 * **debounce** -- Throttles a source stream.